Auroraceratops | “Dawn Horned Face” from the Early Cretaceous

 As an herbivore, it would have relied on the vegetation present during its time for sustenance.
 The exact types of plants it fed on are not known.
 However, it’s likely that it had a varied diet consisting of different types of leaves, fruits, and possibly seeds.

-Their social behavior is not well-documented.
+Their social behavior is not well understood.
 However, based on its physical characteristics it’s possible that it engaged in some form of social interaction.
 The dinosaur’s distinctive horned face, was possibly used for pushing or butting contests for mating rights or social disputes.

 Interesting Points about Auroraceratops